WhoIsJack/DySTrack/docs/source/pipelines/advanced.rst

 independent instances of DySTrack that monitor for different file names and trigger different pipelines.

-Example use case: **Swapping between overview and targetted acquisitions**
+Example use case: **Event-based swapping between overview and targetted acquisitions**

   In this example, the microscope periodically images a field of largely stationary cells in a monolayer, using a low-magnification objective.
 These